 If you and your child’s other parent are divorced or were never married, it’s ideal to agree on the same guardian in your respective estate plans.
 Although divorced spouses often want a member of their own family to serve as guardian, it’s important to see past personal differences to what is truly in the child’s best interests.

 Minnesota Estate Planning and Probate Law Firm

 Find out what estate planning documents you need to ensure your minor child’s future is secure.
-Call the Minnesota probate and estate planning attorneys at Jeffrey P. Scott & Associates, LLC today at (651) 968-1457.
+Call the Minnesota probate and estate planning attorneys at Jeffrey P. Scott & Associates, LLC today our office.